dydxopsdao/infra-base/aws_organization/modules/tfc_oidc/README.md

 * TFC_AWS_PROVIDER_AUTH: Set to true
 * TFC_AWS_RUN_ROLE_ARN: Set to the ARN of the IAM role created by the module (use the tfc_aws_run_role_arn output)

-In your Terraform configuration for each workspace, make sure to use the AWS provider without any static credentials:
+In your Terraform configuration for each workspace, make sure to use the AWS provider without any static credentials